babyoldlady/boomer-health-summary-ITAI-2376/README.md

 **Important Medical Disclaimer:**

-This system provides **educational information only**.
+This system provides **educational information for the consideration of the patient or patient's representative only**.
 It does NOT:
 - Diagnose medical conditions
 - Prescribe treatments
 - Replace professional medical advice
+- Supplant professional medical advice
+- Guarantee completeness, accuracy or current status of information
 - Handle medical emergencies

 **Always consult your healthcare provider for medical decisions.**

 ## License

-Educational project for ITAI 2376.
-Not intended for commercial use or actual medical deployment without proper regulatory approval.
+Educational project created for Houston City College's ITAI 2376 course.
+This has not been vetted nor is it intended for commercial use or actual medical deployment.
+It should not be deployed in this manner without proper regulatory approval and continued improvements, particularly regarding patient safety, information cybersecurity and robustness of information provided via the system.

 ## Contact

-For questions about this project, contact team members through the course portal.
+For questions about this project, contact team members through the ITAI 2376 course portal.

 ---

-**Built with ❤️ to help patients better understand their healthcare**